About Email Policy, Email Quota and Email Limits

-All users in the server must have access to the centrally-managed email server and all accounts have quota limits placed on them.
+All users in the server must have access to the centrally-managed email server and all accounts have email quota limits placed on them.
 Once the account reaches its quota limit, no further email can be delivered to the user’s inbox until they have reduced their storage limit.
-If email is sent over a particular amount in any hour, then most of the emails will bounce back with an undeliverable error so it will take some time for your account to be able to send again.
+If email is sent over a particular amount in any hour, then most of the emails will bounce back with an undelivered error so it will take some time for your account to be able to send again.
 A waiting time can be set on the server to begin sending email again.
 You can set are limits on the size of an email that can be received and transmitted.
 If the account reaches a quota limit, then the emails are held in the local mail queues and the system will retry periodically to deliver.

 1) Messages per day: Daily sending limit

 2) Messages auto-forwarded: This specifies the messages automatically forwarded from another account.
 This is not included in the daily sending limit.

 3) Auto-forward mail filters: Account filters that automatically forward mail